indigogeorgiana/meowtown/README.md

 ## Release 3

 Study meowtown and add more properties to the `cats` variable.
-Now update the `catsIndex` and `catsShow` templates.
+Now update the `cats-index` and `cats-show` templates.

 ## Release 4